gJmry/svelt/docs/docs/commands/init-project.md

 ### I ran the `init` command, but my project isn’t working.
 What should I do?

 - Ensure you have **Node.js** and **npm** installed.
 These are required to manage dependencies for the Svelte project.
-- Verify your `svelte-cli` installation by running `svelte-cli version` to make sure it’s correctly installed.
+- Verify your `svelt-cli` installation by running `svelt version` to make sure it’s correctly installed.
 - If you chose a toolkit, check that the respective dependencies are installed correctly by inspecting your `package.json`.

 ### How do I update my project after initializing it?